-Here with Growth ~
+Here with Growth – Palliative Care Institute

+The Palliative Care Institute (PCI) was established to advance the scope of palliative care awareness, education and research.
+PCI not only seeks to educate current and future professionals about palliative care, but also the community at large.
 The PCI research team is here to improve quality of life and experience for hospice patients and their families.
 Hospice and palliative care research projects range from person-centered studies to programmatic studies that translate into better hospice care and tangible quality-of-life improvements.

 We collaborate with clinicians and the academic community, as well as partner with community providers.
 Our research interests include end-of-life dreams and visions, delirium, and other psychosocial interventions that seek to improve the quality of life of the hospice and palliative care population.
-Many of these studies have been published in peer-reviewed journals, and some studies have garnered national attention, appearing in The New York Times, The Huffington Post, Scientific American Mind, and Psychology Today.
+Many of these studies have been published in peer-reviewed journals, and a few studies have garnered national attention, appearing in The New York Times, The Huffington Post, Scientific American Mind, and Psychology Today.
 To learn more about our work, please visit our Publications section or our YouTube channel.

 Meet the Research Team

 Collaborations and Partnerships

 We are always looking for opportunities to collaborate with researchers from diverse disciplines.
 We believe that research teams should not be isolated as independent silos, but should instead work together to generate high impact research.
 We have had collaborations with various departments at the University at Buffalo, Daemen College, Canisius College, and community providers.
 If you’re interested, please contact Pei Grant.